 In most cases, inmates are permitted to correspond with the public, family members and others without prior approval.
 Outgoing mail from a sentenced inmate in a minimum or low security institution may be sealed by the inmate and is sent out unopened and uninspected.
 Except for "special mail," outgoing mail from a sentenced inmate in a medium or high security institution, or an administrative institution may not be sealed by the inmate and may be read and inspected by staff.
 The outgoing envelope must have the inmate's committed name, register number, and complete institution return address in the upper left hand corner.
+All outgoing mail needs a TRULINCS label with the contact's address.

 Inmates will be responsible for the contents of all of their letters.
 Correspondence containing threats, extortion, etc., may result in prosecution for violation of Federal laws.

 Inmates may be placed on restricted correspondence status based on misconduct or as a result of classification.
 The inmate is notified of this placement and has the opportunity to respond.
 Mail service to inmates is ordinarily provided on a five-day schedule, Monday through Friday.
 Usually, weekend and holiday mail services are not provided.